 If you really need a sheath and you have limited resources, you can use your socks as a sheath.
 Line your sock with tree bark, pieces of a box, paper, tissue paper or plaster from your first aid kit.
 Remember it’s all about protecting people in your camp from sharp knives.
 Anything that hides the blade is good enough if it’s an emergency.

 Making a sheath in the wild is certainly challenging compared to making it at home.
 However, you have the satisfaction of making something with your own two hands.
-You can even brag about it to your friends and show them the fruits of your hard work.
 In time, your sheath-making skills will improve and you can experiment with other designs, materials and features.